 Default poll settings

 To make things easier, you can specify your preferred poll settings by going to Settings -> Polarise Pro.
-Any settings you specify here can be automatically be applied to any new poll you create.
+Any settings you specify here can be optionally applied to any new poll you create.

 Viewing poll results

 The poll results can be viewed in WordPress admin at any time.

 Only the first 250 results are shown by default (to not tax your database), but you can change that number in Settings -> Polarise Pro -> Maximum votes shown in admin.

 You can also export a CSV of all results.

 Exporting poll results

 Poll results can also be exported to a CSV by hitting the Download Votes CSV button.